clarencelarrosa/safeSiteNew-ver21/README.md

 4th Year Student

 # APK of the Application
-The APK of the application can be seen in the releases or can be downloaded [APK here](https://github.com/clarencelarrosa/safeSiteNew-ver21/releases/tag/apk).
+The APK of the application can be seen in the "Releases" in the right side of the screeen. ( <br> ) or can be downloaded [APK here](https://github.com/clarencelarrosa/safeSiteNew-ver21/releases/tag/apk).

 # VIDEO